 - Keep an emergency kit.
 You should always have an emergency kit packed and ready for use in the trunk or cargo area of your car.
 Your emergency kit should include road flares, a blanket, a flashlight, jumper cables, a tow rope, an air compressor, and duct tape.
 It’s also not a bad idea to include some dry snack food and water.

-If you are looking for auto insurance or would like to discuss any of your other insurance needs, contact us today!
+If you are looking for affordable auto insurance, need a car insurance quote, or would like to discuss any of your other insurance needs, contact us today!